pmahon628/TriviaGame/README.md

 # TriviaGame

-Basic trivia game about the terrific show Schitts Creek.
+Basic trivia game about the terrific show Brooklyn 99!!

 Built using:
 HTML, CSS, Bootstrap, JQuery

 Link: (TBA):

+Instructions:
+ Answer the questions within 10 seconds and as always...
  Have Fun!

+ NINE-NINE.